The BDAT team

 CEO of the Trust

 Carol is a political science graduate from Leeds University and Chartered Marketer.
 Carol has worked in a number of public sector roles delivering project work across different areas of the children’s workforce from early years, social work and integrated working (every child matters).
-Carol previously worked as a team leader in the Academies programme at the Department for Education covering Yorkshire and Humber and the North West.
+Carol previously worked as a team leader in the Academies programme at the DfE covering Yorkshire and Humber and the North West.

 Director of Operations